 Click the content in the Problem Segment column to highlight the problem segment in the text.
 To cancel the highlight, click the content again.
-The

-PL/SQL code may have multiple problem fragments.
-Click on the left to display all problem fragments.
+The PL/SQL code may have multiple question fragments.
+Click v to display all question fragments.

-- Unmatched Rules: The rules related to the source database are not matched because: no data source is selected, the data source connection fails, the user permission is insufficient, the schema is incorrectly selected, or the table is not found.
-The displayed information includes the rule name, risk level, and unmatched reason. - Table Structure: Based on the selected rule template, the system provides the table structure information that the SQL statement to be audited depends on, including the object name, object type, and owner. - Execution Plans: The execution plans of the SELECT, UPDATE, DELETE, and INSERT statements are displayed.
+- Unmatched Rules: The rules related to the source database are not matched because no data source is selected, the data source connection fails, user permissions are insufficient, schemas are incorrectly selected, or a table is not found.
+The displayed information includes the rule name, risk level, and unmatched reason. - Table Structure: Table structure information which the SQL statement to be audited depends on is displayed, including the object name, object type, and owner. - Execution Plans: Execution plans of the SELECT, UPDATE, DELETE, and INSERT statements are displayed.